 A British Panto never ruins a fairy tale, only makes it better.
 So logically, a Nativity Panto (or almost-Panto) won’t ruin the treasured Christmas story, but will only make it better.
 That’s the case with…

 The King’s Christmas: a Modern Medieval Play

 A large congregation in Southeast London created a delightful almost-panto for a large cast production.
-Replacing the traditional Sunday morning nativity (but in no way replacing the beloved Carols and Readings Christmas narrative), this humorous drama has become an annual tradition in itself — full of personal knock-knock jokes, talking donkeys (think Shrek) and all!
+Replacing the traditional Sunday morning nativity (but in no way replacing the beloved Carols and Readings Christmas narrative), this humorous drama has become an annual tradition in itself — full of personalised knock-knock jokes (that change year-to-year), talking donkeys (think Shrek) and all!